TURKIC LANGUAGES AND LEXICAL SIMILARITIES OF TURKISH AND URDU – An Etymological Approach – South Asia Analysis Group

 Guest Column by Syed Muzammiluddin

 “Türkçe” or “Turkish” is without doubt one of the most fascinating languages of the world.
-Apart from being National language of Turkey and the Turkish Republic of Northern Cyprus, a bunch of languages forming Turkic linguistic household similar to Azeri of Azerbaijan, Turkmen of Turkmenistan, Uzbek of Uzbekistan, Tajik of Tajikistan, Kyrgyz of Kyrgyzstan, Kazakh of Kazakhstan and Uighur of the Xingjian Uighur Autonomous Region of China share syntax and lexical composition just like Turkish.
-Thus, in response to an previous saying, you possibly can journey with a caravan via all of the routes from Istanbul to the Great Wall of China whereas talking only one language – Turkish.
-Even a distant language similar to Urdu which is broadly spoken within the South Asian Subcontinent has been tremendously influenced by Turkish.
-In our current article we try to briefly sum up the historical past of the Turkish language, classify the Turkic languages and look at the Turkish affect on a distant language similar to Urdu.
-We will even attempt to spotlight the necessity to discover the hitherto untouched areas of the 2 languages and the necessity to set up and fortify socio-cultural exchanges between these linguistic teams the world over.
+Apart from being National language of Turkey and the Turkish Republic of Northern Cyprus, a bunch of languages forming Turkic linguistic household corresponding to Azeri of Azerbaijan, Turkmen of Turkmenistan, Uzbek of Uzbekistan, Tajik of Tajikistan, Kyrgyz of Kyrgyzstan, Kazakh of Kazakhstan and Uighur of the Xingjian Uighur Autonomous Region of China share syntax and lexical composition much like Turkish.
+Thus, in response to an outdated saying, you may journey with a caravan by all of the routes from Istanbul to the Great Wall of China whereas talking only one language – Turkish.
+Even a distant language corresponding to Urdu which is extensively spoken within the South Asian Subcontinent has been tremendously influenced by Turkish.
+In our current article we try and briefly sum up the historical past of the Turkish language, classify the Turkic languages and look at the Turkish affect on a distant language corresponding to Urdu.
+We can even attempt to spotlight the necessity to discover the hitherto untouched areas of the 2 languages and the necessity to set up and fortify socio-cultural exchanges between these linguistic teams internationally.

 Origin of the Turks and Turkish

 The origin of Turks is referred to within the Chinese chronicles as nomads within the current day Russian Siberia.
-The eighth century A.D.Turkish inscriptions present in areas bordering Mongolia and Siberia confer with “Oghuz” and “Turks” seem as two distinct warring communities during which the “Turks” had an higher hand.
+The eighth century A.D.Turkish inscriptions present in areas bordering Mongolia and Siberia confer with “Oghuz” and “Turks” seem as two distinct warring communities wherein the “Turks” had an higher hand.
 With the change of time, an environment of good truce and amicability was generated.
 Thus, the well-known Turkish Scholar of medieval ages, Mahmoud Kashgari, referred to the Oghuz as a Turkish clan.
-With the advance of time, the Turkish individuals moved from one place to a different, therefore whereas the world may be viewing Turks as simply the individuals of Turkey, the actual fact is that the not too long ago impartial Central Asian republics, sizeable inhabitants of China, Russia, Siberia, Iran and Arabia have develop into dwelling to individuals talking Turkic languages.
+With the advance of time, the Turkish folks moved from one place to a different, therefore whereas the world could be viewing Turks as simply the folks of Turkey, the actual fact is that the just lately unbiased Central Asian republics, sizeable inhabitants of China, Russia, Siberia, Iran and Arabia have change into house to folks talking Turkic languages.

 TURKISH AND TURKIC LANGUAGES.